lgo-perla.gif (5745 bytes)

 LANDSCAPING and RECREATIONAL COMMITTEE: The common area facilities on the Shores campus are managed by the Landscaping and Recreational Committee.
 Homeowners and Residents are encouraged to attend the regular monthly meetings of this committee.
 These are held in the Roeder Pavilion and are announced at least ten days before the date of the meeting by notices posted in all Towers.
 The agenda for these meetings as well as the minutes of the meetings are posted on the La Perla bulletin board.

-MANAGER: (Telephone 437-4545 – Facsimile 437-1225) The Manager is available during normal business hours (7AM-4PM) Monday through Friday and can be contacted by the Doorperson during off-duty hours when needed.
-On Saturdays during the summer months from June 1st through September 30th, the Manager is also available inside of the office.
+MANAGER: (Telephone 619 437-4545 – Facsimile 437-1225) The Manager is available during normal business hours (7:30AM-4:00PM) Monday through Friday and can be contacted by the Doorperson during off-duty hours when needed.
+On Saturdays during the summer months from June 15th through August 15th the Manager is also available inside of the office.
 The emphasis of the Manager’s services is the management of Association employees, Association funds, and building maintenance.

 AUTHORIZED ENTRY to the BUILDING: Building security benefits all residents.
 To be effective, a good security system requires that all visitors be admitted to the building only upon authorization from the resident whom they are visiting.
 Residents must insist that visitors stop at the Doorperson’s desk to be announced before admission.
 The Manager or Doorperson should be informed immediately as to the presence of any unauthorized person in the building.
 It is the owner’s responsibility to inform the Manager and Doorperson who might enter their unit to perform maintenance or facility repair.

-A paper guest pass is available for your authorized visitors and is valid for a three day period or less.
+A paper guest pass permitting accompanied short term access to the L and R Recreational Facilities is availabl e f rom the La Perla doorperson for your short term authorized visitors and is valid for a three day period or less.
 The holder of these passes must be accompanied by a card key sponsor to have access to the recreational facilities.

 TRASH: Trash rooms are located to the immediate left of the ’01 unit on each floor.
 All trash should be placed in bags prior to being placed in the trash chute.
 Recycle bins and paper collection areas are also located in the trash rooms.
 Please rinse out all cans and bottles before placing them in the recycle bin provided.
-As a courtesy to others, please do not deposit trash between the hours of 10:30PM and 9:00AM.
-Large boxes should be taken directly to the dumpster.
+As a courtesy to others, please do not deposit trash between the hours of 10:30PM and 9:00AM .
+Large boxes should be broken down and taken directly to the dumpster.
 Ask Doorperson for directions.

 Homeowners and residents are not permitted to loan their key cards or “genies” to contractors or to give their contractors permission to use their parking spaces.

 BICYCLES & SCOOTERS: All bicycles must have a Coronado Shores identification sticker.
 In addition, bicycles must be registered annually with a La Perla identification decal if parked or stored in the bicycle rooms or in your storage cage.
 All bicycles must be operational, or they will be tagged and removed after one month.
 Locks will be removed from bicycles locked to bike racks or locked together inside the bicycle storage rooms.
-The area next to the south exit in the upper garage may be used for short-term bicycle parking only.
-Bicycles and scooters may not be parked or stored in any garage parking space, on the entranceway to the building or on any landscaped area of Coronado Shores.
+Bicycles and scooters may not be parked or stored in any garage parking space, on the entranceway to the building or on any landscaped area of Coronado Shores .
 The Doorperson can furnish directions to the bicycle parking/storage areas.
 When entering or exiting the garages, bicycles must obey the 5 MPH speed limit and must follow the circulation arrows.
 Bicycles illegally parked, stored, or operated may be impounded.
-Children shall not use the garage or garage ramps as bicycle or scooter riding areas.
+Children shall not use the garage or garage ramps as bicycle or scooter riding areas

-BALCONIES: Balconies may not be used as laundry areas, and nothing may be hung or draped over the railings.
+BALCONIES: Balconies/Patios may not be used as laundry areas and nothing may be hung or draped over the railings.
 Flower pots and planters must be watered with care so as to prevent the overflow from hitting the areas below.
+Saucers must be placed beneath all planters in order to protect the integrity of the spalling/flooring.
 Please do not throw anything from your balcony, particularly cigarettes.
-Please do not feed birds from your balcony – it encourages them to take up permanent residence, resulting in problems to railings, etc. The use of outdoor barbecues on the private terrace and balcony areas is permitted so long as proper safety precautions are used, and the smoke is not offensive to other homeowners or occupants.
+Please do not feed birds from your balcony-it encourages them to take up permanent residence, resulting in problems to railings etc. The use of outdoor barbeques on the private terrace and balcony areas is permitted so long as proper safety precautions are used, and the smoke is not offensive to other homeowners or occupants.
+Balconies/Patios will not be used for storage of personal items.
+Furniture will be limited to patio type furniture i.e. lounge chairs, patio tables with umbrellas and side tables.
+Storage of bicycles, trash or other non patio household items are not permitted.

 EMERGENCY TELEPHONE NUMBERS